xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rmkitcomp.1.rst

 ***********

 The \ **rmkitcomp**\  command removes kit components from an xCAT osimage.
-All the kit component attribute values that are contained in the osimage will be removed, and the kit comoponent meta rpm and package rpm could be uninstalled by <-u|--uninstall> option.
+All the kit component attribute values that are contained in the osimage will be removed, and the kit comoponent meta rpm and package rpm could be uninstalled by <-u|-**\ **-uninstall> option.

 Note: The xCAT support for Kits is only available for Linux operating systems.